-Wake Tech offers both a one-year diploma and a two-year Associate in Applied Science degree in Medical Assisting, and apprenticeships through WakeWorks are available to students.
+Wake Tech offers both a one-year diploma and a two-year Associate in Applied Science (AAS) degree in Medical Assisting, and apprenticeships through WakeWorks are available to students.

 The diploma program is a full-time day program, with classes being taught online, hybrid and seated at the Perry Health Sciences Campus, off Sunnybrook Road adjacent to WakeMed in Raleigh.
 Only a few classes are taught online, so the program cannot be completed online.